 Oat yield the best in the black and grey wooded soil zones due to the higher moisture content of the soil.
 Select fields with good drainage, sandy loam to heavy clay soil textures.
 Oat is well adapted to no-till fields where retention of non-cereal stubble and snow and improved soil water infiltration provide increased soil moisture.

 - Heavy wild oat populations

 There is considerable evidence that diversification of crops leads to higher yields, reduces disease pressure and improves nutrient utilization.
 Repeated planting of oat in the same field will lead to a build-up of diseases and weeds, both are difficult to control in oat.

 Avoid fields with a history of heavy wild oat pressure.
 Wild oat is a significant source of downgrading.
-Avoid fields with a history of herbicide applications that may affect the growth of oat.
+Avoid fields with a history of residual herbicides that may affect the growth of oat.
 Some herbicide affect oat crops two years after application (Table 3.1).

 |Relative % yield (crop on own stubble=100%)|

 Planting crops in a yearly rotation, such as oat/soybeans/wheat/corn, helps to prevent the buildup of many destructive organisms.
 Keeping disease organisms and insects at low levels reduce the risk of unexpected yield loss and the need for pesticide applications.